ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 if the requested delegation can be granted immediately.
 The client instance can send several kinds of things, including:

 - the identity of the client instance, known from the presented keys or associated identifiers
-- the identity of the end user presented in the `user` request parameter
+- the identity of the end-user presented in the `user` request parameter
 - any additional information presented by the client instance in the request, including any extensions

 The AS will verify this presented information in the context of the client instance's request and